swathi994/webapp/README.md

            6. dockerfile conists of php:apache image and other needed sql extensions.
            7. index.html and connect.php files are mounted on /var/www/html volume in php:apache container.
            8. index.html has all the html code which sends its post response to connect.php.
 Connect.php contains db information mentioned in docker-compose.yml & it creates db connection by inserting the records to respective user table successfully.
            9. Later the docker images are pushed to the docker hub.
-           10. Then the docker images are deployed to Kubernetes cluster.
+           10.Then the docker images are deployed to Kubernetes cluster.

                   Screenshot of kubernetes nodes: ![Screenshot from 2023-05-04 18-45-54](https://user-images.githubusercontent.com/33414899/236215774-5c8654ec-2040-41e3-bb83-4a76289150e9.png)